 Mid Cap Focused Value.
 This strategy reflects a portfolio composed of approximately 30 to 40 stocks drawn from a universe of U.S. listed companies ranked from the 201th to 1,200th largest, based on market capitalization.
 This strategy was launched in September 1998.
-At June 30, 2016, the Mid Cap Focused Value strategy generated a one-year annualized gross return of (3.9)%, underperforming its benchmark.
-This relative performance was driven by the underperformance of our positions in the financial services, technology, and consumer discretionary sectors, as well as our lack of exposure to the utilities sector.
+At September 30, 2016, the Mid Cap Focused Value strategy generated a one-year annualized gross return of 18.3%, outperforming its benchmark.
+This relative performance was driven by the outperformance of our positions in technology sector, as well as our stock selection in the energy sector, partially offset by certain position in the financial services sector.